kjwilcox/regeXML/README.md

 ```

 Obviously, this example is much easier to read in regeXML format.
 It has the following additional benefits:
-* Easier for a computer to read, parse, serialize and transmit
+* Easier for a computer to read, parse, serialize and transmit.
-* Is more extensible andthan standard regex syntax
+* Is more extensible than standard regex syntax.
-* Can be validated againt a schema to ensure correctness
+* Can be validated againt a schema to ensure correctness.
-* Can be easily and safely embedded into other XML-based documents for composability
+* Can be easily and safely embedded into other XML-based documents for composability.